This post may contain affiliate links. Please read my disclosure and privacy policy.

 My kids love this creamy “shaved ice” dessert!

 Store cottage cheese ice cream in an airtight container in the freezer for up to 3 months.
-When you freeze it overnight, it will become quite icy, so expect it to be more like shaved ice rather than scoopable ice cream.
+When you freeze it overnight, it will become quite icy, so expect it to resemble shaved ice more than scoopable ice cream.
+(Like the photo above!)

 Megan’s Recommendation